 In many parts of the world, people wear multiple hats.
-We cannot change that and we cannot tell them they can't participate at all in our group because we'll just lose people who want to work instead of getting the benefit from them.
-So, I think we need to be flexible but we need to look at it carefully and capture.
-And conflicts of interest are real issues that we need to address.
+We cannot change that.
+We cannot tell them they can't participate at all in our group, because we will just lose people who want to work, instead of getting the benefit from them.
+I think we need to be flexible but we need to look at it carefully and capture and conflicts of interest are real issues that we need to address.
 Thank you.